This article covers 8 points on how to prove in an audit that your staff is properly trained:

 What each type of evidence is for (auditor’s view): The plan shows the programme exists and is thought through (scope, cadence, owners).

-Attendance or completion shows training was delivered.
-Materials show what was taught and that it aligns with policies and risk.
-Evaluations (quizzes, simulations) support that training is effective, not just formal.
+Attendance proves delivery; it does not necessarily prove effectiveness.
+Completion records show that training occurred.
+Materials show what was taught and whether it aligns with policies and risk.
+Quizzes, simulations, employee interviews, incident-reporting behaviour and improvement metrics help demonstrate competence and practical effectiveness.
 Onboarding evidence shows new joiners are not left out.

 If any of these pillars is missing, the auditor can question whether staff are “properly” trained in the sense the standards require.